Ex-president takes lead in Costa Rica vote; runoff likely

 SAN JOSE, Costa Rica (AP) — A former Costa Rican president took an early lead in a national election that seemed likely to head to a runoff between the top candidates.

-José María Figueres, who was the country’s president from 1994 to 1998, had 27.7% of the vote in preliminary results released by the Supreme Elections Tribunal Sunday night with 48% of the votes counted.
+José María Figueres, who was the country’s president from 1994 to 1998, had 27.3% of the vote in preliminary results released by the Supreme Elections Tribunal Monday with 80% of the votes counted.
 Figueres is the candidate for the National Liberation Party.

 There are 25 presidential candidates running and if none of them captures at least 40% of the vote, a runoff will be held April 3 between the top two vote-getters.

-Figueres was trailed by Rodrigo Chávez of Social Democratic Progress with 16.6%, Fabricio Alvarado, who lost to President Carlos Alvarado four years ago, with 16% for his New Republic party, and former vice president Lineth Saborio for Christian Social Unity with 13%.
-Any of the three could potentially face Figueres in the second round of voting.
+Figueres was trailed by Rodrigo Chaves of Social Democratic Progress with 16.6%, and Fabricio Alvarado, who lost to President Carlos Alvarado four years ago, with 15% for his New Republic party.
+Former vice president Lineth Saborio for Christian Social Unity had 12.5%, and Eli Feinzaig of the Liberal Progressive party had 12.2%.

+Any of the four could potentially face Figueres in the second round of voting, but it appeared likely it would be a second-round race in April between Figueres and Chaves.

-Costa Ricans will also choose a new National Assembly in the elections, which take place days after the country’s top prosecutor filed papers seeking to lift outgoing President Alvarado’s immunity so he can face
+Costa Ricans also chose a new National Assembly in the elections Sunday, which took place days after the country’s top prosecutor filed papers seeking to lift outgoing President Alvarado’s immunity so he can face justice.

 Costa Ricans are frustrated by high unemployment, recent public corruption scandals and another surge of COVID-19 infections.